 One of the biggest turn offs for me early on, was when I started to feel like about the only thing I was ever seeing on Facebook was political commentary.

-This is in many ways a common sense approach, which if it were not for the insidiousness of the technologies themselves would be exactly what we probably would do by default.
+This is in many ways a common sense approach.
+If it were not for the insidiousness of the technologies this would be exactly what we probably would do by default.
 The reason we don’t however, is precisely because they have figured out how to hijack our attention, and direct it towards completely arbitrary activities.

-There is a wealth of research on these techniques, but I am confident that few would need to be really convinced of the effectiveness of these techniques.
+There is a wealth of research on these techniques, but I am confident that few would need to be really convinced of their effectiveness.
 For most people it’s a simple matter of taking a look around, and seeing the world we live in.
 Almost everyone… everywhere… staring at our screens.
 It’s hardly controversial.

 And yet therein lies the problem.

-While I totally understand where Cal is coming from, the whole digital minimalist philosophy overlooks, I think, the fact that whatever value you’re getting from social media services (or think you’re getting), you will always be fighting a battle with these technologies to overcome the power they have over your life.
+I totally understand where Cal is coming from.
+What the whole digital minimalist philosophy overlooks, though, I think is the fact that you will always be fighting a battle with these technologies to overcome the power they have over your life.
 A battle which I’ve long thought, simply is not worth it.
+Whatever value you’re getting from social media services (or think you’re getting), it cannot be worth the time you lose in the real world.

 - Your attention